-None.
-Visually inspected.
-There are gardens to the front and rear of the property.
-Boundaries are generally formed from timber fences.
-There is a timber felt-roofed shed in the rear garden.
+Outside areas and boundaries Visually inspected.
+There are yards to the front and rear of the property.
+Boundaries are formed from timber fences and brick walls.
 Ceilings Visually inspected from floor level.
-The ceilings are formed from plasterboard.
+Ceilings are generally formed from plasterboard.
 Internal walls Visually inspected from floor level.
-Using a moisture motor, walls were randomly tested for dampness where considered appropriate.
-The internal walls are lined with plasteboard.
-There are partly tiled walls in the bathroom and kitchen.
-There are partly tiled walls in the bathroom and kitchen.
+Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
+Walls are finished in plasterboard and plaster on the hard.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-The flooring is of suspended timber construction.
-The floors are covered throughout and therefore could not be inspected.
-There was no access into any sub-floor space.
+Floors are of suspended timber construction.
+The floors are covered in fitting floor finishes.
+There was no access to the subfloor voids.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
 There are timber skirting boards, joinery and doors throughout the property.
 The staircase and balustrading are formed from timber.
-The kitchen comprises fitted floor and wall units with work surface and tiled splashbacks.
-The units also incorporate a stainless steel sink, gas hob, electric oven, washing machine and an integral fridge.
+The kitchen comprises fitted floor and wall units with work surface and lined splashback.
+The units also incorporate a stainless steel sink.

-Chimney breasts and fireplaces Visually inspected.
-No testing of the flues or fittings was carried out.
-There is an electric fireplace in the living room.

-Internal decorations Visually inspected.
+Internal decemptions Viscolla Promosto I Internal decorations Visually inspected.
 The internal decorations have a mostly papered and painted finish.

-There is a textured finish to some ceilings.

-Cellars None. --------- -------
+Cellars None.
+None.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Electricity is from the mains supply.
-The electrical distribution board has circuit breakers and is located within the under-stairs cupboard alongside the electric meter.
+The electrical distribution board has circuit breakers and is located within the hall cupboard alongside the electric meter.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Gas is from the mains supply.
-The gas meter is located within the external enclosure on the front elevation.
+The gas meter is located within an external enclosure on the front elevation.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Water is from the mains supply.
 Plumbing, where visible, is a mixture of copper and PVC.
-The bathroom comprises a three-piece suite with a wall-mounted electric shower draining into the bath.
+The shower room comprises a three piece suite including a wall mounted electric shower which drains into the wet room floor.
 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-Space heating and hot water is provided by the gas fired central heating boiler which is located within the front bedroom cupboard.
-The boiler is connected to a series of radiators throughout the property which are mostly fitted with individual thermostatic valves.
-There is a separate room thermostat within the living room for overall temperature control of the system.
-Drainage Drainage covers etc were not lifted.
+Space heating and hot water is provided by the gas fired central heating boiler which is located within the hall cupboard.
+This serves steel panel radiators throughout the property.
+There is a thermostat in the hallway.

-Drainage Drainage covers etc were not lifted.
+Drainage Covers etc were not lifted.
 Neither drains nor drainage systems were tested.
 Drainage is assumed to be connected to the mains sewer.